petercasinelli/bc_css_sandbox/README.md

 $db['default']['database'] = 'yourdatabasenamehere';	//Name of the database.
 We used css for "computer science society"!
 </pre>

-Important: you must comment out this line (number 53)
+Important: you must comment out this line (line #53)

 <pre>
 //extract(parse_url($_ENV["DATABASE_URL"]));